k-burger/tangles_in_pop_gen/README.md

 ## Getting Started

+> [!TIP]
-A detailed demonstration on how to use tangleGen is added in our demo notebook [demo.ipynb](https://github.com/k-burger/tangles_in_pop_gen/blob/main/demo.ipynb).
+> A detailed demonstration on how to use tangleGen is added in our demo notebook [demo.ipynb](https://github.com/k-burger/tangles_in_pop_gen/blob/main/demo.ipynb).
 This notebook provides a step-by-step guide on how to use tangleGen for inferring ancestral relationships using the 1000 Genomes data set.